flodlc/http-wizard/README.md

 ---

 That's it!
-You can now use TypedClient to create fully typed and safe api client.
+You can now use Tsclient to create fully typed and safe api client.